emeinhardt/cat-herder/README.md

     libraries make a pragmatic trade-off and bundle logically independent capabilities into a smaller typeclass hierarchy.
-On the other hand, if you want to model any domain where resource accounting is desirable or critical, then you *want* a finer-grained hierarchy where copying, destruction, and permutations can be more carefully tracked.
+On the other hand, if you want to model any domain where resource accounting is desirable or critical, then you *want* a finer-grained ("substructural") hierarchy where copying, destruction, and permutations can be more carefully tracked.

-Those are the 5 reasons that motivate this package.
-However, the package is also motivated as an experiment.
+Those are the 5 main reasons that motivated creating this package instead of using something else.
+However, the package is also an experiment.

   - Flexibility, type-safety, and moving domain modeling into types come at a
     price: *sized containers* and *constrained typeclasses* add a lot of